WebAssembly/spec/README.md

 # Extended Const Expressions Proposal for WebAssembly

+This proposal has reached phase 5 and has been merged upstream.
+No futher work is happening in this repository.

 This repository is a clone of [github.com/WebAssembly/spec/](https://github.com/WebAssembly/spec/).
 It is meant for discussion, prototype specification and implementation of a proposal to add tail call support to WebAssembly.